Things to Do in Warsaw in August

 What's happening during your visit

 At 17:00 sharp on August 1, every siren in Warsaw fires at once.
-Tram depots, fire stations, factory yards, apartment blocks — the whole city roars.
+Tram depots, fire stations, factory yards, apartment blocks, the whole city roars.
 Cars halt mid-intersection.
 People freeze mid-stride.
 For sixty seconds the capital stands silent, remembering civilians lost during the 63-day uprising that began on August 1, 1944.
-The main ceremonies develop at the Warsaw Uprising Museum, at the Field Cathedral of the Polish Army on ulica Długa, and at the Little Insurgent Monument beside the Old Town walls — a bronze child soldier in an oversized helmet Varsovians rank among their most important sites.
+The main ceremonies develop at the Warsaw Uprising Museum, at the Field Cathedral of the Polish Army on ulica Długa, and at the Little Insurgent Monument beside the Old Town walls, a bronze child soldier in an oversized helmet Varsovians rank among their most important sites.
 All day long, residents lay flowers at memorial plaques scattered through Wola and Śródmieście.
 After dusk, candlelit vigils keep going.
 This isn't staged for visitors.
 It is Warsaw being Warsaw, and all you need is to be somewhere in the city at 5pm.

 Fly to Warsaw for this.
-The Fryderyk Chopin Institute's annual festival crams chamber concerts and recitals into every corner of the city—Royal Castle, Palace on the Isle in Łazienki, Chopin Museum itself.
-Programming shoves Chopin into conversation with his European contemporaries—the composers he heard in Paris salons, the Romantic tradition he was absorbing and remaking at once.
+The Fryderyk Chopin Institute's annual festival crams chamber concerts and recitals into every corner of the city, Royal Castle, Palace on the Isle in Łazienki, Chopin Museum itself.
+Programming shoves Chopin into conversation with his European contemporaries, the composers he heard in Paris salons, the Romantic tradition he was absorbing and remaking at once.
 Headline evening concerts sell out fast.
-Palace on the Isle recitals—intimate, candlelit—disappear first.
+Palace on the Isle recitals, intimate, candlelit, disappear first.
 The festival also extends the Chopin in Łazienki Sunday series with extra programming.
 Serious music audiences don't miss this.
 Book tickets in advance for the performances you care about.
-Not optional—sensible.
+Not optional, sensible.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid